EmoteBot/EmoteCollector/INSTALLATION.md

 On my system, postgresql.conf is located in `/etc/postgresql/9.6/main`.
 7) Run `./bot.py`.

-If you need any help, DM @null byte#8191 or file a GitHub issue.
+If you need any help, DM @lambda#0987 or file a GitHub issue.